Tracymbone/My_Awwards/readme.md

 ### PROJECT LINK
 This link will take you to my project
 ## USER STORY
+As a user, I would like to:

+View posted projects and their details
+Post a project to be rated/reviewed
+Rate/ review other users' projects
+Search for projects
+View projects overall score
+View my profile pa

 ## SETUP INSTRUCTION
 This project is also foung in other medias.